 What if I placed into the class I wanted?
 Congratulations!
 Continue to use your Prep and Learning Module to improve your chances for success.
 The placement result required is the minimum preparation for your course.
 Take advantage of the individualized review and learning features in ALEKS to get a better grade in your class.

 Can I retake the ALEKS PPL Assessment?
 Yes, you may take up to 4 Placement Assessments.
 However, to make each attempt worthwhile, it is important that you spend time working in your ALEKS Prep and Learning Module between Placement Assessments so that you can improve your skills.
-Between your first and second attempts, you must spend at least 3 hours in the Prep and Learning Module.
-Between the rest of your attempts, you must spend at least 5 hours in the Prep and Learning Module.
+Between each attempt, you must spend at least 3 hours in the Prep and Learning Modules.

 Can I retake the ALEKS Placement Assessment immediately?
 You must wait 48 hours between Placement Assessments.
 There is generally no benefit to re-taking the Placement Assessment immediately after completing a prior attempt.
 You cannot improve your results by simply re-taking the Placement Assessment without spending time in the Prep and Learning Module to refresh material that you may have forgotten.

 Prep and Learning Modules